yanchao-du/checkup/openspec/changes/add-favorite-exam-types/proposal.md

 ## Open Questions

-1. Should we limit the number of favorites?
-(Suggested: 3 max)
+1. Should we show a tutorial/tooltip on first visit to help users discover this feature?
-2. Should favorites be visible on dashboard as quick action buttons?
+2. Should dashboard quick action buttons show exam type icons/colors for visual distinction?
-3. Should we show a tutorial/tooltip on first visit to help users discover this feature?
+3. Where on the dashboard should the quick action buttons appear?
+(Top banner, sidebar, or dedicated section?)